Herbert R. Schaal: Career

-Schaal retired from AECOM in 2012 and spends most of time gardening, painting, consulting, and managing the forest at his High Meadows Ranch.
+Schaal retired from AECOM in 2012.
 The American Society of Landscape Architects has recognized his work with more than 60 regional and national awards.
 In 2008 Schaal was named Designer of the Year by the American Horticultural Society, which “established him as one of the most acclaimed contemporary landscape architects.”
 His work has been characterized by evocative drawings, on-site collaborative workshops, orderly assemblies of environmental decision-making factors, attention to sustainability, and sense of place.
 Schaal's drawings, design and planning reports, publications, and project photography are archived at the North Carolina State University Libraries Special Collections Research Center.

 Family

 Schaal married Cynthia J. Lechner in 1990.
 He had four children from his previous marriage to Diane E. Neill.